xteve-project/xTeVe/README.md

 ```

 If the certificate is signed by a certificate authority (CA), it should be the concatenation of the server's certificate, any intermediates, and the CA's certificate.

+This will also enable copy to clipboad by clicking the green links at the header.
+(DVR IP,M3U URL,XEPG URL)

 ---